UMass Boston

 Follow the most up-to-date recommendations from the CDC, which you can review here

-• If you are an athlete, contact your coach or trainer for further guidance.
+• Athletes: Contact your coach or trainer for further guidance.

 Returning to Normal Activities